WGLab/PubMind/README.md

 PubMind is for academic use.
 For commercial use please contact CHOP office of technology transfer.

-# Running PubMind

 ## Prerequisite
 Please refer to `requirements.txt` for necessary python packages.

-## Use PubMind
+## Run PubMind
 Please refer to `run_PubMind.ipynb` for the use of PubMind.
 All example input and output are in the `example` folder.

 PubMind includes the following steps:
 1. Filtering Module (finetuned BERT model)
+   - Wangwpi/PubMind_finetuned_BERT (Hugging Face)
-2. Inference Module (instruction-tuned LLM)
+3. Inference Module (instruction-tuned LLM)
+   - meta-llama/Llama-3.3-70B-Instruct (Hugging Face)
-3. Normalization Module
+5. Normalization Module
    - Quality filter (gene name, pathogenicity)
    - Variant parser (cDNA, protein, RSID)
    - Map to transcript